 This is more than the number of people living with cancer, coronary heart disease and diabetes combined.

-Since the charity began in 1984 we have raised over £40million for state-of-the-art equipment, major building programmes and life-saving research.
+Since the charity began in 1984 we have raised over £45million for state-of-the-art equipment, major building programmes and life-saving research.

 Yes, but please ensure that you pay sufficient postage and note that you are liable for any UK customs charges.
 The charity will be unable to pay charges on receipt of artwork.

-Yes, please email email@example.com with your address and we will post this as soon as possible.
+Yes, please email us with your address and we will post this as soon as possible.

-Please email firstname.lastname@example.org with the address you wish the envelope to be sent to and we will post an envelope to you as soon as possible.
+Please email us with your address and we will post an envelope to you as soon as possible.
 There will be a charge for envelopes being sent outside the UK.